sf-wdi-24/modules/week-10-angular/day-02/module-01/readme.md

 ### etc

 There are many more directives.
-For now, know that they exist and why they may be useful.
 We will be exploring those directives in more depth in the afternoon module.

 ### Challenge